 Customers of the Lake Berryessa Resort Improvement District (LBRID), at Berryessa Estates, and the Napa Berryessa Resort Improvement District (NBRID), at Berryessa Highlands, can now pay their water/sewer bills online.

 The Napa County Flood Control and Water Conservation District’s mission is the conservation and management of flood and storm waters to protect life and property; the maintenance of the County watershed using the highest level of environmentally sound practices; and to provide coordinated planning for water supply needs of the community.
+The District is also responsible for implementing the Napa River/Napa Creek Flood Protection Project.
 We invite you to visit the Flood Control and Water Conservation District Web site.

 As a part of the County's reorganization efforts, a new Natural Resources Conservation group was formed in Public Works to consolidate related programs and functions.
 The following programs are a part of this new group:

 In September 2009, the Napa County Board of Supervisors authorized County staff to begin outreach on a water conservation program in the unincorporated parts of Napa County.
 We invite you to visit the Napa County Water Conservation Web site.

 The Milliken-Sarco-Tulocay (MST) area is located in an unincorporated area of Napa County, due east of the City of Napa.
 In 2003, the United States Geological Society, in cooperation with Napa County, completed a study of the groundwater resources in the MST area.
 Data showed that groundwater levels have declined significantly since a previous study of the area was completed in 1977, and the review concluded that an increase in groundwater extraction since the 1950's has resulted in the general decline of groundwater levels throughout the area.
 Napa County continues to work with other agencies to address the water supply issues in the MST area.
 For information on projects in the MST area, please visit the MST Web site.